-Invasive lobular carcinoma is the second most common type of breast cancer.
-It affects the lobules of the breast, which are the structures that contain the glands that produce breast milk.
+Invasive lobular carcinoma affects the lobules of the breast, which are the structures that contain the glands that produce breast milk.
+Invasive lobular carcinoma is a serious condition, though prognosis can vary for each individual.

 If a lobular breast cancer is invasive, this means that it has spread beyond the lobule to other parts of the breast.
 In some people, it spreads beyond the breast tissue into other parts of the body.